 The Danish MSP is the first legally binding digital map of Denmark and the Danish waters.

-Prior to 2021, Denmark did not have an holistic spatial plan for the sea, however, a range of sectoral plans have been in use.
+Prior to 2021, Denmark did not have a holistic spatial plan for the sea, however, a range of sectoral plans have been in use.
 These plans have provided key contributions to the MSP planning process in Denmark.
-The Danish maritime spatial plan for the sea was finalised and launched in March 2021.
-This new maritime spatial plan introduces holistic spatial planning for the entire Danish marine area, including the marine internal waters, the territorial sea and the EEZ.

-The Danish Parliament has adopted the Maritime Spatial Planning Act, which establishes the framework for spatial planning in the Danish marine areas.
+The EU MSP Directive is transposed into national legislation throught the Maritime Spatial Planning Act, which establishes the framework for spatial planning in the Danish marine areas.

 National MSP authority

 Denmark's competent authority for MSP, Danish Maritime Authority (DMA), Ministry of Business and Growth.